1968 United States presidential election: Results

 Nixon's victory is often considered a realigning election in American politics.
 From 1932 to 1964, the Democratic Party was undoubtedly the majority party, winning seven out of nine presidential elections, and their agenda influenced policies undertaken by the Republican Eisenhower administration.
 The 1968 election reversed the situation completely.
 From 1968 until 2004, Republicans won seven out of ten presidential elections, and its policies demonstrably affected those enacted by the Democratic Clinton administration via the Third Way.

 The election was a seismic event in the long-term realignment in Democratic Party support, especially in the South.
 Nationwide, the bitter splits over civil rights, the new left, the Vietnam War, and other "culture wars" were slow to heal.
-Democrats could no longer count on white Southern support for the presidency, as Republicans made major gains in suburban areas and areas filled with Northern migrants.
+Democrats could no longer count on White Southern support for the presidency, as Republicans made major gains in suburban areas and areas filled with Northern migrants.
 The rural Democratic "courthouse cliques" in the South lost power.
 While Democrats controlled local and state politics in the South, Republicans usually won the presidential vote.
 Some estimates suggest that Humphrey won less than ten percent of the white vote in the former Confederacy, although other sources have placed this figure closer to twenty percent.
 Nevertheless, there is little doubt that a majority of Humphreyʼs support in the former Confederacy came from black voters, who were now voting in full force.

 From 1968 until 2004, only two Democrats were elected president, both native Southerners – Jimmy Carter of Georgia and Bill Clinton of Arkansas, both of whom won several states in the region.
 Other Democratic presidential candidates since 1968 have performed very poorly in former confederate states.
-Outside of Virginia, which Carter and Clinton both lost twice but Democrats have won every time since 2008, all other Democratic presidential candidates since 1968 combined have only won Florida twice, and North Carolina and Georgia once.
+Virginia has consistently voted Democratic since 2008, after voting Republican from 1968 to 2004.
+But all Democratic presidential candidates since 2000 combined have only won Florida twice, and North Carolina and Georgia once.
 The elections in which Democrats Barack Obama and Joe Biden won these states are also the only other times the party has won the presidency since 1968.
+No Democrat has ever been elected president without carrying at least one of Georgia or Florida.

 Another important result of this election was that it led to several reforms in how the Democratic Party chose its presidential nominees.
 In 1969, the McGovern–Fraser Commission adopted a set of rules for the states to follow in selecting convention delegates.
 These rules reduced the influence of party leaders on the nominating process and provided greater representation for minorities, women, and youth.
 The reforms led most states to adopt laws requiring primary elections, instead of party leaders, to choose delegates.